NLeSC/guide/citable_software/conferences_journals_workshops.md

 * [PASC Conference](https://pasc19.pasc-conference.org)

-There is also a [community page with a list of upcoming events](https://www.esciencecenter.nl/community) on the eScience Center website.
+There is also a [page with a list of upcoming events](https://www.esciencecenter.nl/events/) on the eScience Center website.

 ## Journals